Does my plan cover COVID-19 screening and testing?

-* Please refer to your Member Handbook/Evidence of Coverage or plan documents for information regarding access to these programs and standard out-of-pocket costs.
-You can also call Member Services at the number on your ID card or log in to your online account to see what benefits your plan covers.
+* Please refer to your Member Handbook/Evidence of Coverage or plan documents for information regarding access to these programs.
+You can also call Customer Care at the number on your ID card or log in to your online account to see what benefits your plan covers.

 What if I seek care from a non-network provider for COVID-19?
 Will it be covered?

-In the case of a medical emergency, care provided by network and non-network providers will be covered for all plans.
+In the case of a medical emergency, care provided by in-network and out-of-network providers will be covered for all plans.

-Outside of an emergency situation, you should seek care from network providers to save money and make sure you don’t have to pay more out-of-pocket.
+Outside of an emergency situation, you should seek care from in-network providers to save money and make sure you don’t have to pay more out-of-pocket.

-If you have a plan with non-network covered benefits, Blue Shield and Blue Shield Promise will cover both network and non-network copays, coinsurance, and deductibles for COVID-19 covered benefits during this time.
+If you have a plan with out-of-network covered benefits, Blue Shield will cover both in-network and out-of-network copays, coinsurance, and deductibles for COVID-19 covered benefits during this time.
 Medicare Supplement Plan members may see any provider accepting Medicare.

 What if I need to refill my prescriptions?

-You can also fill a prescription for a 90-day supply of maintenance medications at retail pharmacies in addition to our mail service pharmacy.
+You can also fill a prescription for an extended day's supply of maintenance medications at retail pharmacies as well as our mail service pharmacy.

-If you are currently seeing a mental health care provider, you can continue seeing that provider virtually, such as over the phone or by video.
+If you are seeing a mental healthcare provider right now, you can keep seeing that provider virtually, such as over the phone or by video.
 Your standard coverage and out-of-pocket costs apply.